whiplashomega/elthelas2/data/rules/speed.markdown

   The travel speeds given in the Travel Pace table assume relatively simple terrain: roads, open plains, or clear dungeon corridors.
 But adventurers often face dense forests, deep swamps, rubble-filled ruins, steep mountains, and ice-covered ground--all considered difficult terrain.
 </p>
 <p>
-  You move at half speed in difficult terrain--moving 1 foot in difficult terrain costs 2 feet of speed--so you can cover only half the normal distance in a minute, an hour, or a day.
+  You move at half speed in difficult terrain--moving 1 meter in difficult terrain costs 2 meter of speed--so you can cover only half the normal distance in a minute, an hour, or a day.
 </p>